top of page

 WJJY, Channel 14, Jacksonville, IL

-Jacksonville, Illinois saw the results of months of work with the broadcasts of its first television station, WJJY-TV in August of 1969.
-It was developed by Keith Moyer (who developed WTIM Radio in Taylorville) who sought after many local investors to set the station up for business and serve the Quincy, Jacksonville, and even Springfield areas with ABC programming.
-The station went on the air with an extraordinary power output of 4.5-million watts of ERP from an antenna and huge tower at 1,610 feet near Bluffs, Illinois west of Jacksonville.
+Jacksonville, Illinois, saw the results of months of work with the broadcasts of its first television station, WJJY-TV, in August of 1969.
+It was developed by Keith Moyer (who developed WTIM Radio in Taylorville), who sought after many local investors to set the station up for business and serve the Quincy, Jacksonville, and even Springfield areas with ABC programming.
+The station went on the air with an extraordinary power output of 4.5 million watts of ERP from an antenna and massive tower at 1,610 feet near Bluffs, Illinois, west of Jacksonville.

-From what I've been able to determine, WJJY had a "special" ABC affiliation agreement, similar to what WDAN-TV had 12 years earlier which required the station to broadcast everything offered by ABC, with no pre-emptions, while the station would receive either a small network compensation fee or no fee at all.
+From what I've determined, WJJY had a "special" ABC affiliation agreement, similar to what WDAN-TV had 12 years earlier, which required the station to broadcast everything offered by ABC with no pre-emptions.
+In contrast, the station would receive either a small or no network compensation fee.
 WJJY didn't even have a direct network feed from ABC, having to re-broadcast ABC programming from the on-air signal of WAND, Channel 17 in Decatur.
-Local commercials, promos, and PSA's would cover the local Decatur commercials from WAND.
+Local commercials, promos, and PSAs would cover the local Decatur commercials from WAND.

-WJJY in a unique way eliminated the need for the station to purchase much in the way of syndicated programming.
-Channel 14 would pre-record on videotape the Saturday morning cartoon schedule each weekend and rerun it in 1 1/2 hour segments on weekday afternoons during the times from about 4:00 pm to 5:30 pm.
+WJJY, in a unique way, eliminated the need for the station to purchase much in the way of syndicated programming.
+Channel 14 would pre-record on videotape the Saturday morning cartoon schedule each weekend and rerun it in 1 1/2 hour segments on weekday afternoons from about 4:00 pm to 5:30 pm.

-WJJY-TV did program local news, but the technology of the day confined most of the attention to Jacksonville news, with only a few major local stories from Quincy or Springfield.
-The news did bring a couple of future central Illinois personalities to the area, though.
-Jerry Slabe and Mike Cheevers, both would end up at WAND with Slabe moving on to WCIA in the late 70s.
+WJJY-TV programmed local news, but the day's technology confined most of the attention to Jacksonville news, with only a few prominent local stories from Quincy or Springfield.
+The news did bring a couple of future Central Illinois personalities to the area, though.
+Jerry Slabe and Mike Cheevers would end up at WAND, with Slabe moving on to WCIA in the late 70s.

-Mr. Moyer still had "connections" to my hometown of Taylorville, Illinois with the address of 1232 West Main Cross being listed as the "corporate" headquarters of LOOK Television.
-He even hired at least two Taylorville people for on-air jobs at WJJY-TV, that being Jon Mazzotti (see WTIM AM/FM) and Jeri Mazzotti.
+Mr. Moyer still had "connections" to my hometown of Taylorville, Illinois, with the address of 1232 West Main Cross Street listed as the "corporate" headquarters of LOOK Television.
+He even hired at least two Taylorville people for on-air jobs at WJJY-TV: Jon Mazzotti (see WTIM AM/FM) and Jeri Mazzotti.
 I remember seeing a WJJY-TV staff vehicle in Taylorville many times during 1969-70.

-Unfortunately, WJJY-TV was the only UHF station available for viewing in the Hannibal, MO-Quincy, IL market as virtually all of the homes were only equipped with VHF televisions/antennas.
-Viewership was sparse in that area, meanwhile, Springfield was already being served by WAND with ABC programming and other syndicated programming from Decatur.
-Jacksonville was on the outer fringe of both the Hannibal-Quincy market as well as the Springfield, Decatur, Champaign-Urbana, and Danville markets, and there simply wasn't enough business willing to pay the high cost of advertising on TV, especially when the audience just wasn't there.
+Unfortunately, WJJY-TV was the only UHF station available for viewing in the Hannibal, MO-Quincy, IL market, as virtually all homes were only equipped with VHF televisions/antennas.
+Viewership was sparse in that area.
+Meanwhile, WAND was already serving Springfield with ABC programming and other syndicated programming from Decatur.
+Jacksonville was on the outer fringe of both the Hannibal-Quincy market as well as the Springfield, Decatur, Champaign-Urbana, and Danville markets, and there wasn't enough business willing to pay the high cost of advertising on TV, especially when the audience just wasn't there.

 August 8, 1969-Jacksonville Journal